Sumanta8670/sweet-shop-management-system/README.md

 1. Open your browser and navigate to `http://localhost:5173`
 2. Register a new user or login with existing credentials
 3. Browse sweets and make purchases
-4. For admin features, login with an admin account (manually set role in database)
+4. For admin features, manually set role to ADMIN in database

 ## 📚 API Documentation

 ### Authentication Endpoints

 #### Register User

 ```http
 POST /api/auth/register
 Content-Type: application/json